magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-add-appearances.md

-# How to add an appearance
+# How to add appearances

 Appearances provide different layout and styling options for a content type.
 For example, the Banner content type has four appearances.
 Each appearance shows a different layout for the Banner's included text and button.